elm-community/elm-test/README.md

         ]
 ```

-If you run this example, or any suite that uses one of these three functions, it will result in a "yellow" test run.
-No tests failed, so it's not red, but you also didn't run your entire suite, so we can't mark it green either.
-You should **set your CI system to reject yellow test runs** so you don't accidentally commit a gutted test suite.
+If you run this example, or any suite that uses one of these three functions, it will result in an _incomplete_ test run.
+No tests failed, but you also didn't run your entire suite, so we can't call it a success either.
+Incomplete test runs are reported to CI systems as indistinguishable from failed test runs, to safeguard against accidentally committing a gutted test suite!

 ## Strategies for effective testing